iamdcj/javascripts/core/types/composite/objects/README.md

 //  Name: David Jones
 ```

-**Bracket Notation accessing**
+### Bracket Notation accessing

-Dot notation offers another approach to member accessing; it is very similar to the array member accessing syntax `array[0]`, however the string label is using instead of the ordinal index; object are not sorted numerically.
+Dot notation offers another approach to member accessing; it is very similar to the array member accessing syntax `array[0]`, however the string label is using instead of the ordinal index; objects are not sorted numerically.

 ```
 const User = {